top of page

 A mother and son admire their Artkive memory book - a perfect graduation gift for kids

-Honestly it can be as simple or intricate as you like.
-For an easier approach, sit your kiddo down at the kitchen table and write out all their responses as you conduct the Q&A. If you're a bit more tech-savvy, you can setup an interview scene to film, or even something that resembles a podcast studio for a recorded chat.
-Many parents like to do some form of video recording so they can capture the cute voices and quirky mannerisms of their child for posterity.
+Honestly, it can be as simple or intricate as you like.
+For an easy approach, sit your kiddo down at the kitchen table and write out all their responses as you conduct the Q&A. If you're a bit more tech-savvy, you can set up a camera to record your interview as a candid moment or a more stylized scene.

-If you don't have the time to come up with your own set up questions, there are plenty of printable questionnaires or All About Me” templates available free online for end-of-school interviews.
+If you don't have the time to come up with your own questions, there are plenty of printable questionnaires available free online for end-of-school interviews.

 If you go the video route, set up your phone or camera in a secure spot and keep it rolling as you ask questions.
-A lot of fun moments happen between the questions while they're casually chatting.
+A lot of fun moments happen between questions.
 Just remember to keep it fun and low-pressure.
-If your child is on the shy side, consider doing the interview while engaged in a relaxing activity, like drawing or having a snack, so they open up more.
-The key is to frame it as a special activity with them, not an on-the-spot test.

 Sample questions to ask include: